mtenrero/openSignature/AUTH0_SETUP.md

 1. **Go to Your Application**
    - In Auth0 Dashboard, go to **Applications**
-   - Select your existing OpenSignature application
+   - Select your existing oSign.EU application

 2. **Enable Management API**
    - Go to the **APIs** tab